namedc-org/docs/api/info.md

 ### What is a wallet?

-> A wallet in our system holds your queries and simplifies your life.
+> A wallet is our system that holds your queries and simplifies your life.
 You can get information about your wallet on our Discord server by executing the command: /wallet info

 ---